-BRIT Awards 2024: Check out the full rolling winners list
+Here are all the winners from the BRIT Awards 2024

-The BRIT Awards 2024 are taking place tonight (March 2) in London.
-Check back here for rolling updates on all of the night’s winners.
+The BRIT Awards 2024 took place tonight (March 2) in London.
+Check out the full list of winners below.

 - READ MORE: BRIT Awards 2024: Here are all the nominees

-The ceremony is taking place at The O2 in London, with the show being presented by a trio of hosts – Maya Jama, Clara Amfo and Roman Kemp.
-The event will be available to watch on ITV1 and ITVX.
+The ceremony was held at The O2 in London, with the show being presented by a trio of hosts – Maya Jama, Clara Amfo and Roman Kemp.

-Raye leads the nominations with a record-breaking seven in total, including Artist Of The Year, Mastercard Album Of The Year (‘My 21st Century Blues’) and Best New Artist.
+RAYE led the nominations with a record-breaking seven, and also took away a record number of trophies, winning six in total, including Artist Of The Year, Album Of The Year (‘My 21st Century Blues’) and Song Of The Year (‘Escapism‘).

-Dua Lipa will be performing live to open the show, with further performances coming from Raye, Tate McRae, Jungle, Rema, Becky Hill and Chase & Status, and Calvin Harris and Ellie Goulding.
+Dua Lipa opened the show with a performance of her new single ‘Training Season’, with other performances coming from Raye, Tate McRae, Jungle, Rema, Becky Hill and Chase & Status, and Calvin Harris and Ellie Goulding.

-Kylie Minogue, who is picking up this year’s BRITs Global Icon Award, will also close the show with her own live performance.
+Kylie Minogue, who picked up this year’s BRITs Global Icon Award, also closed the show with her own live performance.

+Prior to RAYE, no artist had won more than four BRIT Awards in any one year, with Adele, Harry Styles and Blur each achieving that feat.

 Check back at NME for all the winners, interviews, news and more from the BRIT Awards 2024.